-If you modify the IP or Netmask & can no longer connect, the current IP & Netmask can be viewed on the local HMI (keypad & display) or use alternate connection method; WiFi/LAN.
+If you modify the IP or Netmask & can no longer connect, the current IP & Netmask can be viewed on the local HMI (keypad & display).

-From Keypad: Menu / Up / System / OK / Communication / OK then scroll through the settings.
-If you switch from Static to DHCP, the IP and possibly the Gateway will change.
+Key Menu / Up / System / OK / Communication / OK & Up - Down to scroll through the settings.

 LAN (Local Area Network) refers to the Ethernet port connection.
 WiFi refers to the wireless connection.
-See section 1.1 The WiFi Connection for connection information.
+See section 1.1 for connection information.